matthewtolman/matthewtolman.com/data/matthew-tolman/articles/stateless-logic.md

 for performance degradation with stateful logic.
 This type of code happens quite regularly in systems with Dependency Injection (DI).

-Usually in DI systems, there are [repository objects](https://zetcode.com/springboot/repository/) which handle getting the state of some entity or a group of entities.
+Usually in DI systems, there are repository objects^[repo-objs] which handle getting the state of some entity or a group of entities.
 Repository objects usually fetch the entities from a remote resource, such as a database or a microservice.